We sat down with tattoo artist Terrie Karam to learn more about tattoo ink and what you should know before you head to your tattoo appointment.

 Tattoo ink is usually made from one part pigment and one part carrier solution to create permanent tattoos on the skin.
 The ink is injected into the dermis layer of the skin using a tattoo needle.
 The ink can be made up of a variety of different ingredients that ensure the colour lasts in the skin over the years to come, including:

-Pigments: The primary ingredient in tattoo ink is pigment, which is what gives the tattoo its color.
+Pigments: The primary ingredient in tattoo ink is pigment, which is what gives the tattoo its colour.
 Pigments can be derived from a variety of sources, including vegetables, minerals (heavy metals), and synthetic materials.

 Carrier agents: In order to properly disperse the pigment within the skin, tattoo ink also contains carrier agents.
 These agents help to suspend the pigment in the ink and make it easier to apply to the skin.
 Common carrier agents include water, glycerin, and alcohol.